-- Topo ST-4 ($100 – August 2021) – The no-drop ST-4 loses 0.4 ounces to a reported 6.9 ounces (190g).
+- Topo ST-4 ($100 – Out Now) – The no-drop ST-4 loses 0.4 ounces to a reported 6.9 ounces (190g).
 A more conventional lacing system gives the upper more structure.
 The shoe also moves to an Ortholite insole, from an engineered mesh to a new, lighter, and more breathable mesh upper, and to the Phantom 2’s outsole.

-- Icebug Pytho6 BUGrip ($190 – October 1, 2021) – Aside from a sportier look, the Pytho6’s upgrades center around sustainability, including using recycled fishing nets in the toe and heel reinforcements.
+- Icebug Pytho6 BUGrip ($190 – Out Now) – Aside from a sportier look, the Pytho6’s upgrades center around sustainability, including using recycled fishing nets in the toe and heel reinforcements.
 A U.S. men’s 10 weighs a reported 11.3 ounces (320g).